bitcoin-s/bitcoin-s/docs/contributing-website.md

 Before running those commands, you might have to change a few constants in `siteConfig.js`.
 These are specifed in the comments of that file.

+### CI

+Bitcoin-S uses Travis to run tests and deploy library and website builds.
+Generally speaking CI has to pass for a PR to get merged.
+If you make documentation/website only changes, you can start your PR title with `Docs:`.
+This skips running tests on CI.